JoshDoody/joshdoody.github.io/_posts/2016-09-27-how-to-negotiate-a-lowball-job-offer.md

 Joe did really well in his interviews, and we were anticipating a strong job offer from ACME Corp.

 "We would like to extend you a job offer..."
 Great news!
 But the salary and equity they offered caused us to do a double-take. _That's it?
-That's the offer?
+That's the job offer?
 We were hoping for much better than that._

 The offer was well below the minimum acceptable salary Joe had set before they made the job offer.